 The croissant on the other hand was actually an Austrian invention that Marie Antoinette brought with her from her homeland.
 Pain au chocolat followed a few years later, although the French are credited with making the croissant somehow even more delectable by adding chocolate.

-One thing’s for sure, you’ll eat a lot of bread and pastries in France.
+One thing’s for sure, you’ll be eating a lot of French pastries.
 Just don’t turn a baguette upside down as some older-generation French believe it will bring you bad luck!

 One place you can find peace and quiet in France is in a library or a bookshop.
 France is famous for inspiring many authors of different centuries, and the French are great book lovers.
 There are 830 libraries in Paris, and bookshops like Shakespeare & Co are renowned all over the world.